cmu-mars/cmu-robotics/cp2/ta/README.md

 $ docker-compose up
 ```

-Logs for the various components involved in CP2 should be written to the
+For the purposes of debugging, logs for the various components involved in CP2
-`./logs` directory.
+should be written to the `./logs` directory.
+The `./logs` directory should not
+be mounted during deployment.
+(Instead, an ephemeral `logs` volume should be
+shared between the containers -- see "Logging Verbosity" for more details.)

 ## Deployment